mlhartme/pommes/README.md

 * `dep` - coordinates of dependencies
 * `url` - project url

 Start with `pommes find foo`, it lists all projects that have a `foo` substring in their artifact or scm field.
+The default is to print matching projects with their artifact and scm fields.
+You can append `-json` to see the matching project in json format.

 Next, you can search for specific fields using one or multiple field identifiers - i.e. the first letter of the field name
 * `pommes find d:bar` lists projects with a `bar` substring in their dependencies